 Big Island in Bedford County, Virginia — The American South (Mid-Atlantic)

 Location.
-37° 33.321′ N, 79° 21.956′ W. Marker is in Big Island, Virginia, in Bedford County.
+37° 33.318′ N, 79° 21.93′ W. Marker is in Big Island, Virginia, in Bedford County.
 Marker can be reached from Blue Ridge Parkway (at milepost 64), on the left when traveling south.
+Marker is located in the parking lot of the James River Visitor Center (MP 63.6), on the Blue Ridge Parkway.
 Touch for map.
-Marker is located near the James River Visitor Center (MP 63.6), on the Blue Ridge Parkway.
 Marker is in this post office area: Big Island VA 24526, United States of America.
 Touch for directions.